-Like any other business management tool, CMMS systems can only do their job if people make it a part of their daily work routines.
+Like any other business management tool, CMMS softwares can only do their job if people make it a part of their daily work routines.
 To help improve user adoption rates, feedback is required from users and management on what is wanted and needed from the system.
 Next, that input is used when researching software options and vendors.
 This will help to ensure that the CMMS system selected will be the best fit with the company's current workflows and business practices as well as with the needs of those who will be using it.
 Furthermore, once the new system is in place, the project managers will be in a position to lead by example and encourage their teammates to use the system effectively.

 Linking business systems will help the user make better decisions and avoid the hassle of re-entering data from one system to another.
 The user will be able to avoid the unnecessary task of duplicate data entry that is time-consuming and error-prone.
 When working on a single connected system, data will update automatically on the system.
 Using this method, the user will always be working with the latest up to date data.

 Sharing and communicating within and between departments becomes much easier.
 With an integrated maintenance program, everyone has access to the same data.
 It is no longer necessary to export information out of one system, and then reformat it before sharing it with colleagues.
 By reducing time spent on administrative tasks, this leaves time better spent on other things such as product development, marketing and growing the business.
 Productivity gains is an important outcome of CMMS system usage.

 Step Three: Set Clear Expectations and Invest in Training

 Whenever any maintenance program is purchased, it is crucial to set usage expectations from the start.
 Without this, the user may not be able to fully reach their business outcomes.
 By identifying specific usage goals, team members will be more inclined to use the software as much as possible and be satisfied with the results.